richmondu/libfaceid/README.md

 </p>
 <p>
     <b> Have Some Fun.</b> In addition, the library also contains models for predicting face pose, age, gender and emotion.
-    Web app is supported for some test applications using Flask so you would be able to run view the video capture remotely via a web browser.
+    Web app is supported for some test applications using Flask so you would be able to view the video capture remotely on another computer in the same network via a web browser.
 </p>

 ![](https://github.com/richmondu/libfaceid/blob/master/libfaceid.jpg)